chini5ko/100DaysOfCoding/JavaReview/103_Exception_Samples/readme.md

 UndergraduateSchools[1] = GS;
 UndergraduateSchools[2] = CC;
 UndergraduateSchools[3] = BC;
-UndergraduateSchools[4] = SEAS; // this statement causes an exception
+UndergraduateSchools[4] = TC; // this statement causes an exception

+//The correct answer will be replacing this line with the index "0" in the array:
+//UndergraduateSchools[0] = SEAS;

 // This statement is never executed System.out.println("Which school do you belong to?");